 We spent the weekend in Ohio with family for my nephew’s third birthday and it was so good to be back there and see everyone.
-We also got to be a part of his baptism on Sunday as well by being his Godparents, such an honor for my husband and I. Another special part was that Annie got to help the minister baptize her cousin with the water.
+We also got to be a part of his baptism on Sunday as well by being his Godparents, such an honor for my husband and me.
+Another special part was that Annie got to help the minister baptize her cousin with the water.
 So touching, I had tears in my eyes.
-It was so nice for Mike, the kids and I to go somewhere together as it is a rarity around here with his hours.
+It was so nice for Mike, the kids, and I to go somewhere together as it is a rarity with his hours.
 He had a Saturday off for the first time in nine months!

 Back to business!

 When my husband and I were dating, he lived in a townhome in a golf course community not too far from where we live now.

 It was the ultimate bachelor pad.